Oakes Test

 image_print

-a.
-The government must first establish that the provision of the law which limits a Charter right is rationally connected to the law’s purpose.
-If it is arbitrary or serves no logical purpose, then it will not meet this standard.
+Step 2 - The government must demonstrate that the law or policy is rationally connected to the pressing and substantial objective.
+If the law or policy is arbitrary or serves no logical purpose, then it will not meet this standard.[3]

-b.
-Secondly, a provision must minimally impair the violated Charter right.
-A provision that limits a Charter right will be constitutional only if it impairs the Charter right as little as possible or is “within a range of reasonably supportable alternatives.”[4]
+Step 3 - The government must demonstrate that the law or policy is minimally impairing of the Charter right.
+This means that the law must impair the Charter right as little as possible or is “within a range of reasonably supportable alternatives.”[4]

 [2] Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11, s 1.